Asuka (wrestler): Smash (2010–2012)

-In April, Kana entered a feud with former WWE wrestler Serena, stemming from a comment she made, calling Kana a talented "amateur" wrestler, while she herself had worked for the top promotion in the world.
+In April, Kana entered a feud with Serena, stemming from a comment she made, calling Kana a talented "amateur" wrestler, while she herself had worked for the top promotion in the world.
 In response, Kana vowed to make Serena respect her.
 In the first encounter on April 30 at Smash.16, Serena teamed with Makoto and Syuri to defeat the Triple Tails in a six-woman tag team match, when Serena pinned Kana with her finishing maneuver, the spear.
 On May 3 at Smash.17, Serena defeated Kana with a spear in the first singles match between the two.
 At the following event on June 9, Smash started a tournament to crown the inaugural Smash Diva Champion, which saw Kana defeat Lin "Bitch" Byron in her first round match.
 On August 11 at Smash.20, Kana defeated Syuri to set up a rematch with Serena in the finals of the tournament.
 On September 8, Kana defeated Serena to become the inaugural Smash Diva Champion.
 On November 24 at Smash.23, Kana lost the Smash Diva Championship to Tomoka Nakagawa in her first defense.
 On January 19, 2012, at We Are Smash, Kana defeated Nakagawa in a rematch to regain the title.
 Kana's second reign ended also in her first defense, when she lost the title to Syuri on February 19 at Smash.25, after which the two longtime rivals hugged and made peace with each other.
 On March 14, Smash held Smash.Final, the promotion's final event before ceasing operations, during which Kana teamed with Último Dragón to defeat Mentallo and Syuri in a tag team match.